 They whined and they wailed and they wore me down, so I invited 'em to join us.
 "Kids?" you're thinking?
 Nope.
 Daddies this time!
-Guess we were having too much fun without them at Grandma's Annual Christmas Cookie Baking Party.
+Guess we were having too much fun without them at Grandma's Annual Christmas Cookie Baking Parties.
 Traditionally, only kiddoes and their mommies were included.
 This is our fifth year of fun, so I relented.
 Beginning with the guest list, it was time to make a few changes!

 I like my guests to arrive with sanity intact, so we celebrate on a Friday evening, somewhere on the calendar between the arrival of Christmas spirit, but before that annual "Help!
 I'm-never-gonna-get-all-this-stuff-done!" frenzy sets in.
 That's the first of grandma's "tips to the wise" to consider!